This six-week residential program gives students the opportunity to live on campus and take college courses.

 Upward Bound and Pre-Bridge Program

-English All participants in grades 9-11 will participate in appropriate composition and literature courses including units concerning grammar, writing and communication.
+English All participants in grades 9-11 will participate in appropriate composition and literature courses including units on grammar, writing and communication.

 Algebra I is designed to give participants a solid foundation in all areas of basic expressions and formulas.